absmach/magistrala-docs/docs/user-guide/rules-engine.md

 To enable or disable a rule:

-- Use the toggle at the top right of the Rule page.
+- Use the toggle at the top right of the rule page.

   ![Disable rule in rule page](../img/rules/disable-rule-toggle.png)